LiveLike/livelike-docs/docs/Product Guides/presence.md

 # Presence Attributes

 Presence attributes enable developers to set or get key/pair values associated to a user's presence in a channel.
-This functionality allows developers to expand on a user's presence even further by providing additional information about the user's presence.
+This functionality allows developers to expand on a user's presence even further by providing additional information about the user's presence.\
 Some examples of presence attributes are to add location, mood, game score.

 > 🚧 About Presence Attributes
 >
-> - **The presence attributes data is not persisted anywhere**.
+> * **The presence attributes data is not persisted anywhere**.
 When the user disconnects, the presence attributes data is lost.
 If you require user's presence attributes to be restored on reconnect, be sure to cache that data locally.
-> - **Setting presence attributes overwrites any previously set data** for a user on a channel.
+> * **Setting presence attributes overwrites any previously set data** for a user on a channel.
-> - The user must join a channel before getting or setting attributes.
+> * The user must join a channel before getting or setting attributes.

 ### Setting User’s Presence Attributes